ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 Postprocessing support
 ----------------------

-Like System Coupling, PySystemCoupling has no built-in support for postprocessing of results data.

 The results for the individual participants in the analysis can be examined using their respective prostprocessing applications.
 Consult the relevant documentation for details.